-As at 31 July 2020 the College had net current assets of £183k and this has helped to increase the funding body financial health score from a border line good to a solid good.
-This includes £278k holiday pay accrual and £73k deferred income from Government capital grants in line with the requirements of FRS102.
+As at 31 July 2021 the College had net current assets of £1,206k which puts the funding body financial health score as a solid good.
+This includes £289k holiday pay accrual and £71k deferred income from Government capital grants in line with the requirements of FRS102.
 The holiday pay accrual will be released as part of the normal salary payment in August and the capital grant release to income over the next twelve months so these do not affect the cash flow of the College.

-Although the balance sheet shows a total net liability of £10,215k, excluding the pension liability the College has net assets of £310k.
-The pension liability of £12,525k is a long term liability, only the agreed schedule of pension contributions is due for payment within twelve months from the date of signing the financial statements.
-In addition the long term liabilities includes £2,830k of deferred capital grants which relates to income to be released as related assets are depreciated so will not affect the cashflow of the College.
+Although the balance sheet shows a total net liability of £7,676k, excluding the pension liabilities the College has net assets of £3,499k.
+The pension liabilities of £11,175k are long term liabilities, only the agreed schedule of pension contributions is due for payment within twelve months from the date of signing the financial statements.
+In addition, the long term liabilities include $\pounds 2,821$ k of deferred capital grants which relates to income to be released as related assets are depreciated so will not affect the cash flow of the College.

-As set out on page 7, the College has generated an operating surplus of £192k, before the cost of the Defined Benefit Scheme adjustments, thus improving the net assets and increasing the cash reserves.
+As set out on page 7, the College has generated an operating surplus of $\pounds$ 943k, before the cost of the Defined Benefit Scheme adjustments, thus improving the net assets and increasing the cash reserves.

-The College has prepared 3 year financial forecasts and 2 year cashflow statements and has successfully secured new income sources in this period.
+The College has prepared 3 year financial forecasts and 2 year cash flow statements and has successfully secured new income sources in this period.
 Based on this, the Corporation is confident that the College will generate sufficient cash flows to meet its obligations as they fall due for payment.
 For this reason, it continues to adopt the going concern basis in preparing these financial statements.